JohnnyBouSaab/Security-Project/README.md

 For Ubuntu: Check `ubuntu_requirements.txt` for a list of dependencies you may need to install.

-Finally, run the tool by typing "python main.py"
+Finally, run the tool by typing "python main.py".
+Make sure to not move the "main.py" outside its main directory when running, and don't mess with files the tool creates.

 Enjoy and hack responsibly :D